 - How can I send my IELTS results to institutions?

 The sending of the Test Result Form is made by DHL and the shipping fee and the printing fee of the forms are requested from the student.
 Your DHL shipments will be sent to the institutions you request within 2 business days.
-A printing and shipping fee is charged for each shipment request.
+Printing and shipping fee is charged for each shipment request.
 Your result document will be sent directly to the organizations you specified on your request form.
 If the addresses to be sent are reported missing in the form, IDP is not responsible for this deficiency.

-ATTENTION: Choosing Recognising Organization during online registration to sent your results does not mean that electronic submission will be completed.
+ATTENTION: Choosing Recognising Organization during registration to sent your results does not mean that electronic submission will be completed.
 In order to fulfill your request, you must fill the form and send it to your test centre.
 IDP is not responsible for the failure of electronic submissions without form.